2010 AFL season: NAB Cup

-Summary of results
+Results

 Premiership season

 The draw for the 2010 AFL Premiership Season was produced by the AFL with the intention of producing a balanced draw while also providing the fans and television networks with blockbuster games.
 In a competition with 16 teams and 22 rounds, it is not possible for all teams to play each other twice.
 These factors combine to create some of the following anomalies: